eduVieiraAF/GithubAPI3/README.md

 - Swipe to refresh;
 - Screen rotation without losing state;
 - Simple animation;
-- A couple of tests.
+- A couple of tests;
+- SplashScreen.

 ## </> Coded using Coroutines, Dagger, Glide, , MVVM and Retrofit2.